pwmarcz/zeus/kitchen/README.md

 Simple cookbook for running the zeus project inside the virtualbox VM through with vagrant.

-To use it you need chefdk.
+To use it you need virtualbox, vagrant and chefdk.

-## How to use it:
+## How to use it

     kitchen create
     kitchen converge